bgoonz/gists-revamp/by-extension/markdown/Data-Structures--Under-The.md

 1.  <span id="cae3">**The array is _uninterrupted_ (contiguous) in memory**.
 There can’t</span>

-be any gaps in the array…like to “skip over” a memory slot Spotify was already using.
+be any gaps in the array…like to “skip over " a memory slot Spotify was already using.

 These things make our formula for finding the nth item _work_ because they make our array _predictable_.
 We can _predict_ exactly where in memory the nth element of our array will be.